 The source folder at Gatsby contains the logic to generate the stylesheets and the static files i.e HTML files.
 All the files in the src folder are the ReactJS component and the output of the component is a JSX file resulting from the GraphQL queries being passed from one component to another.
 So we can rightly say that the customization of the theme is performed in the src folder.

 Templates are the structure of repeating pages used for the website display.
 The content for each blog will be different but will follow the same template or design pattern.
 A template can be divided into the actual GraphQL connecting with the admin to fetch the content to be displayed on the current page.
-The query results performed associating the data items and type as per the expectations.
+The query results were performed associating the data items and types as per the expectations.
 The React component accepting the data rendered through GraphQL

 For those who are not known to ReactJS would be wondering about the word “component”.
 The programmers define a component as the reusable blocks of programming code that are shared across the pages.

-You might be wondering how will the components query the data source, and how would they know it is the accurate data?
+You might be wondering how will the components query the data source, and how would they know it is accurate data?
 Since our components exist and recognize the post and page configuration of the data model will be required.
-All this sourcing of data in GatsbyJS is performed in Gatsby-config file.
+All this sourcing of data in GatsbyJS is performed in the Gatsby-config file.
 It is configured by installing the Gatsby Plugins and it is a complete web pack file for configuration and it includes;

 The last step is the client-side building of static pages that are the browser of Gatsby allowing to execute the front-end that triggers the user changes.
 This is the method of implementing the code syntax using the trigger script.
 All the changes are managed on the client-side on the beautiful template and well-organized pattern by using React components.